Pet insurance FAQs

 Yes, there are no upper age limits on dogs.

 Pet insurance for pets over 9 can be more expensive.
 Like us, as pets get older, sadly they're more likely to get ill.
-In fact, our claims data shows that the cost of looking after your pet's health doubles every four to five years.

 If your puppy gets ill or injured unexpectedly, puppy insurance can help.
 You can claim to help pay for the vet bills, so you can focus on your puppy, rather than worrying about finances.